BMW M3 Vs M4 – What’s The Difference?

 With the U.S. being handed just 192hp in their E30 M3, the AK07 European-spec offering was far more impressive, delivering 235hp in stock form.

 BMW E36 M3 - 240hp-316hp

 Unfortunately, things didn’t improve very much for the U.S. market in the second generation, with just 240hp on offer.
-Meanwhile, in Europe, the earlier models were handed 286hp before going on to achieve 321hp for the later 3.2L version.
+Meanwhile, in Europe, the earlier models were handed 286hp before achieving 321hp for the later 3.2L version.

 BMW E46 M3 - 333hp-338hp, BMW E46 M3 CSL - 360hp

-Thankfully, BMW finally stepped up their game for the launch of the E46 M3 and released the same impressive S54 engine for both the U.S. and Europe, with only minor differences between the two.
+Thankfully, BMW finally stepped up their game for the launch of the E46 M3 and released the same impressive S54 engine for both the U.S. and Europe, with only minor differences.

 BMW E9x M3 - 414hp, BMW E92 M3 GTS - 444hp

 The impressive shared power continued, and as always, the power figures and lap times continued to improve for the E92 M3, which featured the S65 V8 for the first time.

 BMW F80 M3- 425hp, BMW F80 M3 CS - 454hp